SENIOR EXECUTIVE SERVICES

 Discrimination cases represent a high proportion of Employment Tribunal claims.
 Employment discrimination can and does happen to anyone, regardless of their education and socio-economic position.
 Therefore, employers must ensure their Equality Act 2010 compliance training extends to all levels of the company.
 In addition, if an employee feels they are being discriminated against, they should seek legal advice, regardless of the seniority of their position.

-What types of employment discrimination is there?
+What types of employment discrimination are there?

 Employment law discrimination can affect anyone on the grounds of one or more of the protected characteristics listed under the Act.
 Discrimination or harassment can take place in many forms.
 A summary of the protected characteristics is as follows: